-Together with Gasunie, HyCC will develop the Netherlands' first 20 megawatt water electrolysis facility to convert renewable electricity into 3,000 tons of green hydrogen per year.
+HyCC will develop a 20 megawatt water electrolysis facility at the Chemical Park Delfzijl to convert renewable electricity into green hydrogen.

 The plant is designed so that oxygen and hydrogen are clearly separated and the plant itself will be reinforced to provide extra protection for the surrounding environment.
 In addition, we have undertaking addition studies as part of the permitting and design phase to warrant safe operations of the facility.

 Funding and support

-Djewels 1 is an important step in the development and scaling up of water electrolysis technology.
+Djewels is an important step in the development and scaling up of water electrolysis technology.
 In addition to the funding of the two developers, the project is supported by the Netherlands Enterprise Agency and the Dutch Waddenfonds.
 The project has also received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (JU) under grant agreement No 826089.
 The JU receives support from the European Union’s Horizon 2020 research innovation programme and the Netherlands, Italy, France, and Belgium.